Simple clothing for a rustic camp

 - NO Crocs or flip-flops!
 They are hard to run and play in and are only allowed as shower shoes.

 - 1 pair of Hiking shoes (if already broken in; otherwise sneakers are fine)

 - 1 pair of shower shoes, if desired (these may be flip-flops, slides, or crocs)

 - 1 Pillow

 - 1 Bed Liner (optional)

 - 3 Cot- or twin-sized sheets

 - 2 Bath-size Towels

-Toiletries (preferably unscented to not attract bugs, & earth-friendly)
+Toiletries (preferably earth-friendly/degradable and unscented so as not to attract bugs)